-(3) If the Committee passes a resolution under sub-clause (15.2), the Secretary shall, as soon as practicable, cause to be served on the member a notice in writing-
+If the Committee passes a resolution under Rule 5.2(a), the Secretary shall, as soon as practicable, cause to be served on the Member a notice in writing:

-(a) setting out the resolution of the Committee and the grounds on which it is based;
+setting out the resolution of the Committee and the grounds on which it is based;

-(b) stating that the member may address the Committee at a meeting to be held not earlier than 14 and not less than 28 days after service of the notice;
+stating that the Member may address the Committee at a meeting to be held not earlier than 14 and not less than 28 days after service of the notice;

-(c) stating the date, place and time of that meeting;
+stating the date, place and time of that meeting;

-(d) informing the member that he or she may do one or more of the following:
+informing the Member that he or she may do one or more of the following:

-(i) attend that meeting;
+attend that meeting;

-(ii) give to the Committee before the date of that meeting a written statement seeking the revocation of the resolution; and
+give to the Committee before the date of that meeting a written statement seeking the revocation of the resolution; and

-(iii) not later than 24 hours before the date of the meeting lodge with the Secretary a notice to the effect that he or she wishes to appeal to the Association in general meeting against the Resolution.
+not later than 24 hours before the date of the meeting lodge with the Secretary a notice to the effect that he or she wishes to appeal to the Association in General Meeting against the Resolution.

-(4) At a meeting of the Committee held in accordance with sub-clause (2),7.8 the Committee-
+At a meeting of the Committee held in accordance with Rule 7.8, the Committee:

-(a) shall give to the member an opportunity to be heard;
+shall give to the Member an opportunity to be heard;

-(b) shall give due consideration to any written statement submitted by the member; and
+shall give due consideration to any written statement submitted by the Member; and

-(c) shall by resolution determine whether to confirm or to revoke the resolution.
+shall by resolution determine whether to confirm or to revoke the resolution.

-(5) If the Secretary receives a notice under sub-clause (3),5.2(c)(iv)(C) he or she shall notify the Committee and the Committee shall convene a general meeting of the Association to be held within twenty-one days after the date on which the Secretary received the notice.
+If the Secretary receives a notice under Rule 5.2(c)(iv)(C), he or she shall notify the Committee and the Committee shall convene a general meeting of the Association to be held within twenty-one days after the date on which the Secretary received the notice.

-(6) At a general meeting of the Association convened under sub-clause (5)-6.3
+At a general meeting of the Association convened under Rule 6.3:

-(a) no business other than the question of the appeal shall be transacted;
+no business other than the question of the appeal shall be transacted;

-(b) the Committee may place before the meeting details of the grounds for the resolution and the reasons for the passing of the resolution;
+the Committee may place before the meeting details of the grounds for the resolution and the reasons for the passing of the resolution;

-(c) the member shall be given an opportunity to be heard; and
+the Member shall be given an opportunity to be heard; and

-(d) the members present shall vote by secret ballot on the question whether the resolution should be confirmed or revoked.
+the Members present shall vote by secret ballot on the question whether the resolution should be confirmed or revoked.

-(7) If at the general meeting-
+If at the general meeting:

-(a) two-thirds of the members vote in person or by proxy in favour of the confirmation of the resolution, the resolution is confirmed; and
+two-thirds of the Members vote in person or by proxy in favour of the confirmation of the resolution, the resolution is confirmed; and

-(b) in any other case, the resolution is revoked.
+in any other case, the resolution is revoked.